 Among the most popular records with researchers, assessment books contain basic information about every property in the City of Sydney that has paid rates in a certain period.

-They should not to be confused with rate books, which contain much less information.
-While some councils combined the two functions in the one book, the City kept them separate.
+They should not to be confused with rates books.
+Rates books are less used as they tend to contain less information and they have not been digitised.
+The rates books may be useful for comparative purposes when there is conflicting information in other sources.
+While some councils combined the 2 functions in the 1 book, the City kept them separate.

-When the City was established in 1842, the body was allowed to levy a rate of one shilling to the pound per year to the value of a building.
-To determine this value, the City's assessors would visit buildings every 3 to 5 years to record:
+When the City was established in 1842, part of its funding came from rates levied on properties within its boundaries.
+To determine the rateable value of property, the City's assessors would visit buildings every 3 to 5 years to record:

 - the owner's name